 Dr. Shannon: [12:49] Well, I think you do need that leadership commitment.
-Let me say it the way we’ve done this.
-As we embarked on out effort here at Penn, we trained 220 nurses on our oncology units, in the skills of observation, problem identification, by that I mean background, current condition, target condition, counter measures, anticipated outcomes, measured outcomes, and then a gap analysis around those things, really structured problem solving approaches.
+Let me say it the way we've done this.
+As we embarked on our effort here at Penn, we trained 220 nurses on our oncology units, in the skills of observation, problem identification, by that I mean background, current condition, target condition, countermeasures, anticipated outcomes, measured outcomes, and then a gap analysis around those things, really structured problem solving approaches.

 [13:19] 220 nurses, and to do that, we actually had to take them away from their daily patient care routine, to work with a mentor, to develop these skills.
 To accomplish that, we actually brought in one extra nurse each day shift and each night shift, for a period of about six weeks, in order that we could pull people off the line and engage them in this problem-solving capability.